If you could change 1 and only 1 thing about the US election process, what would it be?

 Has Trump lost this election?
 Is it over for him?He seems to be saying more and more things to piss people off.
 After the comment about the Kahn family, it appears that many Republicans are turning to Hilary, and the party is turning against him.
 Then he made comments about the...

-If you had the power to change one thing about the world, what would it be?Why?
+If you could change one thing about yourself or your life, what would it be and why?

 |Login||This is necessary to sign in to the HubPages Service.|